cmashamolcm/learn_react/react-basics/react_ctnd.md

    - A custom hook is a function strating with `use` and that can call another hooks in it.
    - One best usecase is writing a hook to handle http fetch.
    - Refer 'custom-hook-http' for sample code.

+29. Forms:
+   - We can use custom hooks to club validations for a form
+   - Value and validation of each input can be treated as a single reducer.
+30.